-Surface orthophosphate concentrations exceeded 1 μ M at the beginning of the study period at all sites except the north and central mouth sites (< 0.5 μ M) (Fig. 15).
-Very high surface orthophosphate concentrations (>5 μ M) were noted at CM 36, upper Alazan, and south site at the mouth (Fig. 15).
-Orthophosphate concentrations decreased after May 2013 and were generally <1 μ M thereafter until April 2015 with the exception of a small secondary peak in July-August 2013 in western Baffin Bay and concentrations of 2.1-2.6 μ M in Cayo del Grullo from March-May 2014 (Fig. 15).
-In April-June 2015, very high concentrations were observed in Cayo del Grullo, ranging from 9.6-10.7 μ M (Fig. 15).
-Likewise, in May and June 2015, the orthophosphate concentrations at the upper Alazan site ranged from 5.3-6.2 μ M (Fig. 15).
-Orthophosphate concentrations were again observed at Cayo del Grullo from November 2015-June 2016, and at the upper Alazan site in March, May and June 2016 (2.0-5.2 μ M) (Fig.
+Surface orthophosphate concentrations exceeded 1 uM at the beginning of the study period at all sites except the north and central mouth sites (< 0.5 μM) (Figure 15).
+Very high surface orthophosphate concentrations (>5 μM) were noted at CM 36, upper Alazan, and south site at the mouth (Fig. 15).
+Orthophosphate concentrations were generally low after May 2013, with the exception of a small secondary peak in July-August 2013 in western Baffin Bay and concentrations of 2.1-2.6 μM in then, it appears as if the DON has been decreasing concurrent with precipitation, higher salinity conditions (Fig. 14).
+Highest concentrations tended to be in the western part of Baffin Bay and tributaries, decreasing towards the